LL.M. in International Law - FAQ

 People in Florida drive even for short distances (it is true that it can get really hot).
 Most of the LL.M. students, however, do not have a car and use Über, taxis, or ask friends or their Stetson Law Buddy for a ride.
 Many things students may need (grocery store, pharmacy, restaurants) are within walking or biking distance (less than 2 miles away) or they can use the public bus system to reach further destinations such as Tyrone Mall or downtown St. Petersburg.

 How far away from campus are the beaches?

-The closest beach from campus is Gulfport Beach, which it is located 2 miles from campus on Boca Ciega Bay.
+The closest beach to campus is Gulfport Beach, which is located 2 miles from campus on Boca Ciega Bay.
 This beach is not used for swimming.
 However, many people walk, play volleyball and enjoy the shops and restaurants along the beachfront.